 If this sounds quite complex, that's because it is -- far more so than post-1840 rates!
 The information given here is an attempt to provide a ready reference for the basic rates, together with as much detail as can be included without complicating things to the point of confusion rather than enlightenment.
 This should suffice to interpret 99% of inland rates, even difficult ones; if it doesn't, that's the time to get out the detailed reference books (and you may well have a scarce item).

 To quote David Robinson:

 "Rates can be one of the most fascinating parts of postal history, but interpretation of charges must be done conscientiously if it is to be done successfully.
 The basic rules are: do not cut corners, do cross-check everything, and if the charge remains a puzzle try again later!
 Always be very wary of explaining a rate as error by the Post Office; charging errors did occur, but experience has shown that some further research will eventually lead to explanation of most supposed errors."

 His 1990 book For the Port & Carriage of Letters - A Practical Guide to the Inland and Foreign Postage Rates of the British Isles 1570 to 1840 is still the most detailed and helpful work on this period.
 It has recently been reprinted, and can be obtained from Mrs L Robinson, 25 Myreton Avenue, Kilmacolm, PA13 4LL () at £25 plus £3 post and packing (UK inland - ask for overseas).
-There is also a copy in the GBPS library).
+There is also a copy in the GBPS library.
 The explanations of how the charges fitted together in practice have proven invaluable in the production of these web pages.
-If you can obtain a copy second-hand, do!
 Also useful are British Postal Rates, 1635 to 1839 by Sanford and Salt and United Kingdom Letter Rates 1657-1900 Inland and Overseas by Colin Tabeart, although both of these tend to list all changes in chronological order, which is not always easy to follow, especially where more than one charge applies.

 In addition, the texts of most of the important Acts of Parliament are available on the GBPS website.